bpmn-os/eva/README.md

 During evolution, each worker thread selects parent individuals from the population, applies a reproduction operator to create an offspring genome, incubates the genome into an individual, tracks the created offspring with its reproducer index, and adds the unevaluated individual to the queue.

 The main thread waits for the queue to reach `initiationFrequency` individuals, then extracts the new individual(s).
 For each individual, the main thread evaluates fitness and checks whether a duplicate already exists in the population and invokes the `monitor` callback if provided.
 If the individual is not a duplicate, it is inserted into the population and replaces the worst if `maxPopulationSize` would otherwise be exceeded.
-Thereafter feedback is provided to the worker thread that created the individual, allowing the worker thread to update its own parameters by invoking its `calibration` callback to adjusts operator parameters based on offspring performance.
+Thereafter feedback is provided to the worker thread that created the individual, allowing the worker thread to update its own parameters by invoking its `calibration` callback to adjusts operator weights.

 After processing new individuals, the main thread checks termination conditions including `maxSolutionCount`, `maxNewSolutionCount`, `maxNonImprovingSolutionCount`, `maxComputationTime`, and the `termination` callback.
 When a termination condition is met, the main thread sets a terminate flag.
 Workers detect this flag and exit their loops.
 The main thread continues processing remaining queued individuals until all workers finish and the queue is empty.